Oct 13, 2021 | Hotel Management | Reading Time: 5 minutes

-To help us understand the challenges and best practices in hotel sales commission, we Jutta Moore, Director at Moore Hotel Consulting, to one of the episodes of our hospitality podcast The Hotel Cast.
+To help us understand the challenges and best practices in hotel sales commission, we invited Jutta Moore, Director at Moore Hotel Consulting, to one of the episodes of our hospitality podcast The Hotel Cast.
 During our chat, among other topics, she shared insights and tips on how to structure sales commissions for hotel employees.
 And we decided to highlight some of them here for you.

 In this article, you will learn:

 - what commission plans are

 - the basics of a good sales commission program

 - valuable tips from hotel revenue expert Jutta Moore

 We can define Sales commission as the amount of compensation paid to a person based on the number of sales generated.
 This is typically a percentage of sales, which is paid on top of a base salary.